 What Acne Treatments Are Available?

 One option is skin needling using a micro needling device.
-Very fine needles are injected into the treatment area and these trigger a natural healing process that stimulates the growth of collagen and rejuvenates the skin to treat scars.
+Very fine needles are injected into the treatment area and these trigger a natural healing process that rejuvenates the skin to treat scars.
 The number of sessions required will vary from patient to patient, and will continue until the desired results are achieved.

 Laser treatments offer faster and often more effective options.
 At Academy Face and Body, we offer DOT Exide and CO2 laser treatments.
 Both of these treatments are carried out by one of our doctors.
 Your treatment may be completed in one session, or multiple sessions may be required depending upon desired outcomes, the nature of the scarring and possible downtime.

 DOT Exide Fractional Laser delivers micro beams into the skin.
-This triggers a natural healing process and the generation of healthy collagen.
+This triggers a natural healing process.
 The treatment penetrates deep into the skin, which is why it is suitable for acne scarring.
 This method of laser treatment allows quicker healing that traditional forms of laser resurfacing treatments, because the laser energy is highly targeted in dots which leave the surrounding skin unaffected.

 Fractional Laser treatment is appropriate for all skin types, on any area of the body.
 Most people will notice some results almost immediately, but full results may not be seen for almost 6 months.